kauffman12/eqaainfo/README.md

 2. Login to Test server and reset/rebuy your AAs while the capture is running
 3. Stop the capture once all AAs have been bought
 4. Copy dbstr_us.txt and spells_us.txt from your Everquest directory to ./data
+5. Edit parse.py and chanhe the output format if desired.
-5. Run the parse script (py parse.py [path to pcap file])
+6. Run the parse script (py parse.py [path to pcap file])
-6. Data is written to aainfo.txt in the current directory
+7. Data is written to aainfo.txt in the current directory

 Using Network Capture Script:
 1. py capture.py [path to output file]
 2. Hit Ctrl+C to stop the capture

+Notes:
+The default output format is set to what is used by raidloot.com.
+If you change it to 'PRETTY' it'll be easier to read.
+Also, if you do capture new AAs which are not listed on raidloot.com then consider emailing a copy to them in their format so it's made available to everyone.